Could air purifying plants improve your indoor air quality in Shanghai?

 "Small effects might occur, but only with an unreasonably large number of houseplants present, which could easily cause other indoor pollution problems such as excess moisture.”
 Read their full report here.

 There have been, however, several studies that do show plants have many benefits, including purifying our indoor air.

 The best-known study of air purifying plants was done by NASA and Dr. B.C.
 Wolverton in the 1970s and 80s.
 This study was carried out to find ways to clean air in orbiting space stations, where astronauts would be confined for long periods of time.

 Dr. Wolverton went on to do many more of his own studies and published several books on the effectiveness of plants in purifying air.

 The NASA study focused on 3 common toxins found in indoor air:

 The results of the study showed that some air purifying plants can remove up to 87 percent of some air pollutants within 24 hours.
 Based on their studies, NASA recommended the use of 15 to 18 good-sized houseplants in a 170 m2 home or office.

 Dr. B.C.
 Wolverton’s list of the 50 most effective air purifying plants, published in his book How to Grow Fresh Air, with rough translations into Chinese, can be found below.

-A separate study from the Pennsylvania State University published in an issue of the American Society of Horticultural Science's journal HortTechnology revealed that three common houseplants; snake plant, spider plant, and golden pothos, all showed an ability to reduce ozone, another dangerous gas which Chinese authorities recently claimed was becoming a dangerous threat in Shanghai.
+A separate study from the Pennsylvania State University published in an issue of the American Society of Horticultural Science's journal HortTechnology revealed that three common houseplants; snake plant, spider plant, and golden pothos, all showed an ability to reduce ozone, another air pollutant which is becoming a serious issue in Shanghai.